RedHoodedWraith/Group6-Rocket-ENGR301-302/project_requirement/project-requirement.md

 - The rocket must use a slow-burning propellant
 - The rocket is made from lightweight materials such as paper, wood, rubber and or plastic
 - The rocket must not have the nose cone, fins or body fabricated from metal
-- The rocket must not exceed a gross mass (i.e including the propellant) of 1.5kg
+- The rocket must not exceed a gross mass (i.e. including the propellant) of 1.5kg
 - The rocket must not use an aerial firework as an ingredient to form its own jet
 - The rocket must only use certified commercially-made model rocket motors
-- The rocket motors must only be used in line with the manufacturer's recommendations (i.e no tampering)
+- The rocket motors must only be used in line with the manufacturer's recommendations (i.e. no tampering)
 - The rocket must be launched with an electrical launch system and electrical motor igniters

 The physical construction of the rocket will also be limited to our budget, what we have access to in the labs and (due to Covid-19) when.
 Similarly delays in shipments because of the virus will also limit us in what parts we can order online.